NashWellington/NNES/tests.md

 * Keyboard input seems to only take 1 key press at a time

 ## Misc
-TODO move game-specific bugs to a compatibility.md file or something
-* Dr. Mario halts after playing for 5-10 minutes or so.
-It's possible that all games do this (maybe an issue with frame/cycle count integer overflow?) but it hasn't been tested.
-* Note: I haven't checked this since the major interface change, so it's possible this is no longer true.
-* Program leaks memory at exit (only viewable with address sanitizer)
-* Note: this might be SDL's fault
 * Open bus behavior unemulated: http://wiki.nesdev.com/w/index.php/Open_bus_behavior

 # Regressions